CTLT

 Launching Spring 2024

-CoP members who are inspired to implement wellbeing practices for self and for students will have a community for mutual mentoring, encouragement, and support.
+CoP members who seek inspiration to implement wellbeing practices for self and for students will have a community for mutual mentoring, encouragement, and support.
 Meetings typically occur 1-2 times a quarter throughout the academic year as a complement to ongoing interactions online.

-If you're interested in joining the CoP (which means you will receive meeting reminders, be abel to join exchanges among members, and access the CoP's Canvas site for resources and support), complete this form:
+Joining the CoP means you will receive meeting reminders, be able to join exchanges among members, and access the CoP's Canvas site for resources and support.
+You will also get opportunities to participate in skill-building experiences, such as taking the "Mental Health First Aid" workshop and others.

 Grading For Equity Community of Practice